python/devguide/security/policy.rst

-Vulnerabilities that affect availability (such as DoS, ReDoS, crashes, dead-locks, and resource exhaustion) must be triggerable with data inputs that are reasonably sized for the use-case.
+Vulnerabilities that affect availability (such as DoS, ReDoS, crashes, dead-locks, and resource exhaustion) must be triggerable with data inputs that are reasonably sized for the use case.
 Availability vulnerabilities must also demonstrate an "upward" change in posture for the attacker, rather than a "lateral" one.
 This is to avoid handling performance improvements as security vulnerabilities.